svm-zhang/lohhla-mod/README.md

 ## Explain Output

-`lohhlamod` dumps all results under output specified by `--outdir`.
+`lohhla-mod` dumps all results under output specified by `--outdir`.

 - `*.filt.bam`: filtered alignment result by minimum allowed mismatch events specified by `--min_ecnt` option.
 The filtered BAM files are used for the final LOH detection
 - `$subject.loh.res.tsv`: LOH main result, each row per allele (see below for column schema)